 We recommend using a new, double-layered carton box.
 Used boxes can be damaged and provide less protection for your shipment.
 Depending on the type of goods, box strength should be carefully chosen: three-layer corrugated cardboard for light and bulky goods; five-layer corrugated cardboard for heavy, fragile, and sensitive goods; and seven-layer corrugated cardboard for very heavy goods.
 Packages wrapped only in foil or plastic cannot claim damages.

-Use as much internal padding, such as bubble wrap or foam, as possible, so that the items in the package do not move, even when the package is jostled.
+Use as much internal padding as possible.
+You can use such padding as bubble wrap, polystyrene or foam, so that the items in the package doesn\'t jostle.
 Each layer of padding is another layer of protection.
 It is recommended that at least 5 cm from the walls of the box be padded.
 You can use well-crumpled newspaper as an emergency solution, but unwrinkled paper itself cannot guarantee sufficient protection.

 Thoroughly cover all bonded parts and flaps with sufficiently strong tape.
-We recommend that you wrap the edges of your parcel and re-tape over any older tape if the box is already in use.
-In case of heavy shipment, cover the package corners.
+We recommend that you wrap the edges of your parcel and re-tape over any older tape if you are re-using a box.
+In case of a heavy shipment, cover the package corners.

 Weigh and measure your fully-wrapped package.
-For smaller parcels, comparison can be helpful, such as with a one-kilo package flour, to get a better idea of and more accurately estimate weight.
-You can weigh heavier items by holding onto them while using a personal scale and subtracting your weight.
+For smaller parcels, to get a comparison weight,such as a one-kilo bag of flour, to get a better idea of the weight of your package.
+You can weigh heavier items by holding them while standing on scales and subtracting your weight.
 If the package is substantially heavier than is specified in your order, we will charge the difference, including a surcharge.
 Please inform us of any changes as soon as possible.

 Cover any items that cannot be covered by the lid of the box with a few layers of cardboard.
 Tires, for example, need to be split up into two packages, with two tires in each (they are not applicable for oversize transport).
 If you need to send a tire that includes a rim, you have to pack each tire separately.
 If in doubt, do not hesitate to contact our customer service..